-The SSC makes use of a number of air bearing test facilities to model the micro-gravity space environment for testing of spacecraft navigation and control systems.
+Our Centre makes use of a number of air bearing test facilities, to model the micro-gravity space environment for testing of spacecraft navigation and control systems.

 Micro-Porous Carbon Table